Smartphone vs. GPS Watch

 So it is for smartphone GPS sensors.
 While these vary from phone to phone, the sensors are usually substandard compared to GPS watches.
 This means they are less accurate in terms of recording your speed and distance.
 This accuracy issue is less apparent when it’s averaged out over longer distances (like driving in a car).
 But when running, especially shorter distances, it can be glaring.

 All GPS watches are rain and sweat-proof.
-Some can be taken swimming.
+Most can be worn swimming.
 Would you feel comfortable using your smartphone in the rain?
 Swimming?
 That’s what we thought.

 5) Ruggedness & Replaceability